ramlakhangupta/delta-demo/README.md

 # delta-demo
-this is a demo for for delta beatch
+this is a demo for for delta beatch.